FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 ### Only to Customer (OTC) Attribute

 OTC is a route-leak detection and prevention mechanism.
 However, the OTC value itself is not protected.
 It can be forged.
-With the signature, FC-BGP can protect the Flags-P2C flag and Flags-P2P flag.
+With the signature, FC-BGP can protect the Flags-P2C flag and the Flags-P2P flag.
 So the FC-BGP route leak prevention mechanism is complementary to the OTC attribute.

 ## Implementation Status